keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

 The Keptn documentation frequently uses Kubernetes terminology.
 Here are some guidelines for using these terms in Keptn documentation.

-* Do not duplicate information from the Kubernetes documenation into the Keptn documentation.
+* Do not duplicate information from the Kubernetes documentation into the Keptn documentation.
   We should not be maintaining documentation for software in other projects and products.